Getting Started

 2. 🔴 Red: The GPS is acquiring a lock.
 The initial lock may take longer as it collects local ephemeris and Almanac data.
 To expedite this, power up the device in a location with a clear view of the sky.
 The initial lock may take several seconds, or several minutes depending on location and frequency of use.

-iGRID Indicator:(4th right-hand LED with ‘Mobile ICON’)
+iGRID Indicator:(4th right-hand LED with ‘Chain ICON’)

 1. No LED: No Wi-Fi hotspot connection has not yet been established.